gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. If the joining node has posted the Access Token to the /authz-info endpoint of the Group Manager as in {{ssec-token-post}}, N\_S takes the same value of the 'rsnonce' parameter in the 2.01 (Created) response to the Token POST.

-2. If the Token POST in {{ssec-token-post}} has relied on the DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} and the joining node included the Access Token as content of the "psk_identity" field of the ClientKeyExchange message {{RFC6347}}, N\_S is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
+2. If the Token posting has relied on the DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} and the joining node included the Access Token as content of the "psk_identity" field of the ClientKeyExchange message {{RFC6347}}, N\_S is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
 Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge" defined in Section 7 of {{I-D.ietf-ace-mqtt-tls-profile}}.

 3. If the joining node is in fact re-joining the group, without posting again the same and still valid Access Token:

-   - If the joining node and the Group Manager communicates over DTLS, N\_S is an exporter value, computed as described in point (2) above.
+   - If the joining node and the Group Manager communicates using DTLS, N\_S is an exporter value, computed as described in point (2) above.

-   - If the joining node and the Group Manager communicates over OSCORE, the N\_S is the output PRK of a HKDF-Extract step {{RFC5869}}, i.e. PRK = HMAC-Hash(salt, IKM).
-In particular, 'salt' takes (x1 | x2), where x1 is the ID Context of the OSCORE Security Context between the joining node and the Group Manager, x2 is the Sender ID of the joining node in that Context, and | denotes byte string concatenation.
+   - If the joining node and the Group Manager communicates using OSCORE {{RFC8613}}, the N\_S is the output PRK of a HKDF-Extract step {{RFC5869}}, i.e. PRK = HMAC-Hash(salt, IKM).
+In particular, 'salt' takes (x1 \| x2), where x1 is the ID Context of the OSCORE Security Context between the joining node and the Group Manager, x2 is the Sender ID of the joining node in that Context, and \| denotes byte string concatenation.
 Also, 'IKM' is the OSCORE Master Secret of the OSCORE Security Context between the joining node and the Group Manager.
 The HKDF MUST be one of the HMAC-based HKDF {{RFC5869}} algorithms defined for COSE {{RFC8152}}.
 HKDF SHA-256 is mandatory to implement.

 It is up to applications to define how N_S is computed in further alternative settings.

 ## Processing the Joining Request {#ssec-join-req-processing}

 The Group Manager processes the Joining Request as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
 Additionally, the following applies.

-* The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

 * In case the Joining Request does not include the 'client_cred' parameter, the joining process fails if the Group Manager either: i) does not store a public key with an accepted format for the joining node; or ii) stores multiple public keys with an accepted format for the joining node.

 * To compute the signature contained in 'client_cred_verify', the GM considers: i) as signed value, N_S concatenated with N_C, where N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request; ii) the countersignature algorithm used in the OSCORE group, and possible correponding parameters; and iii) the public key of the joining node, either retrieved from the 'client_cred' parameter, or already stored as acquired from previous interactions with the joining node.

-* The payload of a 4.00 Bad Request response from the GM to the Client MUST contain the 'sign_info' and the 'pub_key_enc' parameters.
+* A 4.00 Bad Request response from the Group Manager to the joining node MUST have content format application/ace-group+cbor.
+The response payload is a CBOR map which MUST contain the 'sign_info' as well as the 'pub_key_enc' parameters.

+* The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

 * When receiving a 4.00 Bad Request response, the joining node SHOULD send a new Joining Request to the Group Manager, containing: